shakenetwork/tui.editor/bower_components/squire-rte/README.md

 ### getPath

 Returns the path through the DOM tree from the `<body>` element to the current current cursor position.
-This is a string consisting of the tag, id and class names in CSS format.
-For example `BODY>BLOCKQUOTE>DIV#id>STRONG>SPAN.font>EM`.
+This is a string consisting of the tag, id, class, font, and color names in CSS format.
+For example `BODY>BLOCKQUOTE>DIV#id>STRONG>SPAN.font[fontFamily=Arial,sans-serif]>EM`.
 If a selection has been made, so different parts of the selection may have different paths, the value will be `(selection)`.
 The path is useful for efficiently determining the current formatting for bold, italic, underline etc, and thus determining button state.
 If a selection has been made, you can has the `hasFormat` method instead to get the current state for the properties you care about.

 ### getFontInfo